alexcosta97/alexcosta97/README.md

 - A script to automate the setup of a new laptop (down to OS settings) - will make it public soon ![bash]
 - [nodejs-http-errors], a Node.js package containing HTTP Errors ready to throw ![javascript]
-- An error handler for [express] - still early stages ![javascript]
+- [danger-plugin-pr-utilities], a plugin for [Danger JS], containing utilities to validate PRs - just started work on it and planning the project ![typescript]

 🌱 I’m currently learning about Penetration Testing and how to better secure applications

-:video_game: I'm a hobbyist speedrunner and can sometimes be found on [Twitch]
+:video_game: I like to speedrun video games and can sometimes be found on [Twitch]

 📫 Email: [alex@alexcosta.dev](mailto:alex@alexcosta.dev)